-Construction workers lay down their tools in protest at pay and pension conditions.
+Construction workers protest at pay and pension conditions.

 With over 175,000 workers employed in the construction industry in 2000, the availability of work and work conditions for construction workers were very different from today.